 “I appreciate our childhood friendship, Eddie, but do you think that that should entitle you to walk in here unannounced whenever you wish?
 Considering your own rank, shouldn’t you remember that I am the president of Taggart Transcontinental?”

 At least with the Star Wars prequels, Lucas was stuck with trying to get exposition across in the medium of film, which is always tricky.
 With Atlas Shrugged, it’s like no one ever told Rand that in a novel you have loads of ways of getting information to the audience.
 One might have been to simply insert a paragraph explaining James and Eddie’s relationship with one another.
-If Rand wanted to be more creative than that, she could have had there be more straightforward dialogue with no direct mention of what the power dynamic between the two characters was, letting us infer it by what takes places.
+If Rand wanted to be more creative than that, she could have had there be more straightforward dialogue with no direct mention of what the power dynamic between the two characters was, letting us infer it by what takes place.
 Just please, I thought at this point, on page 11 of a 1,168 page book, please don’t have this be the way the story is told from here on out.

 No such luck.
 The plot revolves around a bunch of railroad lines in some weird version of America that is often described by reviewers as dystopian – but as far as dystopias go, it’s very poorly established.
 It seems to involve a version of the USA in the near future from when the book was written – 1957 – in which the country has become mildly more socially democratic (at least until the end, when it all goes a little haywire).
 There is some nationalisation of things like railroads – which features heavily given the focus of it within the plot of the book – but for the most part, it’s difficult to see what’s so terrible about this reality.
 Rand clearly thinks it’s terrible – we have lots of characters talking to each other about how it’s a living hell – but there is no indication as to why that really is the case across the novel’s massive length.
 Shortages of some material goods are discussed, as is the fact that there is an economic depression, but we never feel it since almost all of the novel takes place in the offices and homes of the dynastically wealthy, and they seem materially unaffected by any of it.
 At least, until the final couple hundred pages when they lay it on thick, but by then its too late to be affecting.

-A great number of the smartest and most talented people have deserted society to live in “Galt’s Gulch” (aka Atlantis), named after John Galt, the still living alpha male who first organised this removal of these hyper-productive members of society to take their enormous talents out of the mainstream, to…..well, do some quasi-random stuff that is supposed to make Galt’s Gulch utopia, but we are never really made to understand why Dagny thinks it is so superior to the rest of America as portrayed earlier in the novel.
+A great number of the smartest and most talented people have deserted society to live in “Galt’s Gulch” (aka Atlantis), named after John Galt, the still living alpha male who first organised the removal of these hyper-productive members of society to take their enormous talents out of the mainstream, to…..well, do some quasi-random stuff that is supposed to make Galt’s Gulch utopia, but we are never really made to understand why Dagny thinks it is so superior to the rest of America as portrayed earlier in the novel.
 The big difference is there is some sort of new currency and everyone prefers to be paid in gold and it’s really unclear as to how the economy of the gulch actually functions.
 It’s supposed to be wonderful since everyone only pays for people’s objective time and effort, although how this works in practice to make life better for all the poor geniuses who ran away from everything isn’t clear.
 In fact, a lot of their lives seem materially worse than what they would otherwise have been back in the rest of America.

 Let’s compare Atlas Shrugged with 1984, another book about a dystopian future which has a political point to get across.
 In the first chapter of Orwell’s masterwork, we are introduced to Winston, our protagonist, and see through his decrepit lifestyle how lousy things are in Oceania in the year 1984 first-hand.
 We are introduced to his job – continually changing the past on behalf of the Ministry of Truth so that history is always in line with what The Party, which controls every aspect of human life, wants to be the narrative.
 We are also told about all of the other ministries, their names handily introducing us to doublethink.
 The idea of telescreens is established – two-way TVs that monitor your every movement.
 Finally, we see Winston starting his diary and understand, since the world has been so effectively brought to life already for us already, what a revolutionary act this is in a place where just having any independent thought whatsoever is a crime, never mind committing a series of them to an external, permanent form.